LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 }
 ```

-alright! so we found the all the Cats.
-But i am pretty sure that i have seen Pictures of Cats somewhere in Wikipedia or Wikidata.
-Is there a possiblity to display Pictures in the wikidata Query Serivice?
-The simple Answer yes!
-Let me show you how it is done.
+Alright!
+So we found all the cats.
+But I am pretty sure that I have seen pictures of cats somewhere in Wikipedia or Wikidata.
+Is there a way to display the images in the Wikidata query service?
+The simple answer is yes!
+Let me show you how to do it.

 **Cats pictures**

-In the first step we searched for cats.
-It is also possible to search for images in Wikidata if they are available.
-The Wikidata Query Service offers a range of visualization types.
-For the representation of images the image grid is suitable.
+In the first step, we searched for cats.
+It is also possible to search for images in Wikidata, if they are available.
+The Wikidata query service offers several types of visualization.
+The image grid is a good way to display images.

 ```